isomerpages/nac-alistsg-redirect/index.md

 description: The A List
 image: /images/AList_Logo.png
 permalink: /
-notification: "*Thank you for your support. * The A List will be closing this chapter as we are building something more exciting, and we can’t wait to share with you."
+notification: Thank you for your support.
+The A List will be closing this chapter as we are building something more exciting, and we can’t wait to share with you.
 sections:
   - hero:
       subtitle: Join us on the journey to build a platform where you can share your